Understanding cervical screening results

 - Only a few types of HPV will lead to abnormal cells that could progress to cancer.

 - Cervical cancer usually takes many years to develop.
 Abnormal cells can be found and treated to stop them from becoming cancer.

 HPV (cervical cancer) vaccine

-Women who have received the HPV vaccine must continue with cervical screening.
+You must continue to be screened if you have had the HPV vaccine.
 This is because it is still possible for abnormal changes to develop, even though it is a lot less likely after vaccination.